 Pirates Ready For First Scrimmage At Dowdy-Ficklen Stadium

-His second tour of duty at ECU follows a five-year tenure guiding defensive backs from 2005 to 2009 - an era which produced two Conference USA championships, back-to-back league scoring defense statistical titles and a run of four-straight bowl appearances.
+His second tour of duty at ECU, which began in January of 2013, followed a five-year tenure guiding defensive backs from 2005 to 2009 - an era which produced two Conference USA championships, back-to-back league scoring defense statistical titles and a run of four-straight bowl appearances.

-Most recently, Smith served as assistant head coach with oversight of cornerbacks and safeties at Big East Conference member South Florida for three seasons beginning in 2010.
+Before re-joining the East Carolina program, Smith served as assistant head coach with oversight of cornerbacks and safeties at Big East Conference member South Florida for three seasons beginning in 2010.
+His efforts aided a defensive unit that ranked 17th nationally in total defense (317.9 ypg), 22nd in scoring defense (20.0 ppg) and 24th in pass defense (192.3 ypg).

-Three of his secondary performers stood among the FBS level's top 15 statistical leaders in 2009 as Eskridge ranked 19th in interceptions per game, Davis was 15th in passes defended per game and safety Levin Neal rated 15th in fumbles recovered per game.
-Smith's backfield, which played a key role in ECU's No. 5 FBS standing with 34 forced turnovers and a conference-best 21.9 defensive scoring average, turned in another notable title game performance by intercepting Houston quarterback Case Keenum three times, including the game-clincher with 42 seconds remaining, in the Pirates' 38-32 win over the Cougars.
+In 2009, the Pirate backfield played a key role in ECU's No. 5 FBS standing with 34 forced turnovers and a conference-best 21.9 defensive scoring average, and turned in another notable title game performance by intercepting Houston quarterback Case Keenum three times, including the game-clincher with 42 seconds remaining.

-Prior to arriving at East Carolina, Smith served a one-year stint as a defensive backs coach for Berlin in NFL Europe, where he helped lead the Thunder to a 9-1 record and a 30-24 World Bowl victory over the Frankfurt Galaxy in June, 2004.
-Smith also played a key role in Berlin's league-high 15 interceptions, three of which came during its championship game win.
+Prior to arriving at East Carolina, Smith served a one-year stint as a defensive backs coach for Berlin in NFL Europe, where he helped lead the Thunder to a league-high 15 pass thefts, a 9-1 record and a 30-24 World Bowl victory over the Frankfurt Galaxy in June, 2004.

-Before his position in professional football, Smith spent two seasons as co-defensive coordinator at Louisiana Tech in 2002 and 2003 after handling recruiting coordinator, assistant head coach and secondary duties at Southeastern Conference member Kentucky during the previous season.
+Before heading overseas, Smith spent two seasons as co-defensive coordinator at Louisiana Tech in 2002 and 2003 after handling recruiting coordinator, assistant head coach and secondary duties at Southeastern Conference member Kentucky during the previous season.

 While Cincinnati's defensive coordinator, Smith's unit stood fourth nationally in turnovers gained (34) in 2000 to help the Bearcats to a 7-5 record and an appearance in the Motor City Bowl.
 Before his two-year tenure at UC, he headed the Tulane defense where he played a pivotal role in the Green Wave's No. 7 national rank and undefeated (12-0) campaign in 1998 which was capped by a win over BYU in the Liberty Bowl.
 In 1997, he helped Tulane to a 7-4 mark while topping the nation in interceptions with 26.

-From 1987 to 1989, he worked under legendary College Football Hall of Fame inductee Grant Teaff at Baylor.
-His appointment as the Bears' secondary coach followed a season on Ray Perkins' staff at Alabama where he helped guide the Crimson Tide to a 28-6 win over Washington in the 1986 Sun Bowl while working in a similar capacity.
+Smith, 67, enjoyed an earlier seven-year stay at Kentucky, and from 1987 to 1989, he worked under legendary College Football Hall of Fame inductee Grant Teaff at Baylor.
+His appointment as the Bears' secondary coach followed a season on Ray Perkins' staff at Alabama.

-Smith, who earned a bachelor's degree in physical education from Florida State in 1971, is married to the former Barbara Reddick and they are the parents of three children - Beth, Steve and Billy.
+Smith, who earned a bachelor's degree in physical education from Florida State in 1971, is married to the former Barbara Reddick and they are the parents of three grown children - Beth, Steve and Billy -- and three grandchildren.